 • Appropriate action was taken to learn from the events or seek specialist advice from external professionals to minimise the risk of adverse events reoccurring.
-For example, seeking advice from external healthcare professionals such as GPs, occupational therapists or physiotherapists, after incidents where people had fallen.
+For example, seeking advice from external healthcare professionals such as GPs, occupational therapists or physiotherapists, after incidents where people had fallen, or their mental capacity had deteriorated.